Skip to main content

 [SUCCESS]: Magento Admin URI: /admin_18h6jv

-Explanation key parameters:
+Explanation of key parameters:

-• --base-url: The public URL of the site (uses HTTPS).
+• --base-url: The public URL of the site (use HTTPS).

 • --search-engine: Configure Elasticsearch to improve search performance.